httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 4. The signer creates an ordered set of component identifiers representing the message components to be covered by the signature, and attaches signature metadata parameters to this set.
 The serialized value of this is later used as the value of the Signature-Input field as described in {{signature-input-header}}.
    * Once an order of covered components is chosen, the order MUST NOT change for the life of the signature.
-   * Each covered component identifier MUST be either an HTTP field in the message {{http-header}} or a derived component listed in {{derived-components}} or its associated registry.
+   * Each covered component identifier MUST be either an HTTP field in the message context {{http-header}} or a derived component listed in {{derived-components}} or its associated registry.
    * Signers of a request SHOULD include some or all of the message control data in the covered components, such as the `@method`, `@authority`, `@target-uri`, or some combination thereof.
    * Signers SHOULD include the `created` signature metadata parameter to indicate when the signature was created.
-   * The `@signature-params` derived component identifier is not explicitly listed in the list of covered component identifiers, because it is required to always be present as the last line in the signature base.
-This ensures that a signature always covers its own metadata.
+   * The `@signature-params` derived component identifier MUST NOT be listed in the list of covered component identifiers.
+The derived component is required to always be the last line in the signature base.
+This practice ensures that a signature always covers its own metadata and the metadata cannot be substituted.
    * Further guidance on what to include in this set and in what order is out of scope for this document.

 5. The signer creates the signature base using these parameters and the signature base creation algorithm. ({{create-sig-input}})

 6. The signer uses the `HTTP_SIGN` primitive function to sign the signature base with the chosen signing algorithm using the key material chosen by the signer.
 The `HTTP_SIGN` primitive and several concrete applications of signing algorithms are defined in in {{signature-methods}}.

-7. The byte array output of the signature function is the HTTP message signature output value to be included in the `Signature` field as defined in {{signature-header}}.
+7. The byte array output of the signature function is the HTTP message signature output value to be included in the Signature field as defined in {{signature-header}}.

 For example, given the HTTP message and signature parameters in the example in {{create-sig-input}}, the example signature base is signed with the `test-key-rsa-pss` key in {{example-key-rsa-pss-test}} and the RSA PSS algorithm described in {{method-rsa-pss-sha512}}, giving the following message signature output value, encoded in Base64: